THE SKINNY ON COOPERATIVE LEARNING (#NTN)

 Poll: Do you use cooperative learning in your classroom?

 How do you promote collaboration over institutionalized competition?
 How do you design cooperative learning tasks that embed the critical attributes outlined above?
-And how do you effectively assess cooperative learning practices through both formative and summative measures that are authentic and performance-driven?
+How do you design cooperative learning tasks and create cooperative learning roles that are authentic and content-driven ?
+And how do you effectively assess cooperative learning practices through both formative and summative measures?

 Contact us for additional information!